-Packing my well-wrapped two month old daughter in her buggy, so only her pink squawking face is bare, we leave her sleep-deprived mum to enjoy the peace of an empty apartment and trudge into a the bluster of a grey February morning.
+Packing my well-wrapped two-month-old daughter in her buggy, so only her pink squawking face is bare, we leave her sleep-deprived Mama to enjoy the peace of an empty apartment and trudge into the bluster of a grey February morning.
 It’s Aschermittwoch or Ash Wednesday, an important date on the Catholic calendar and so an important date in Bavaria.
 It means that the festivities of Fasching (Carnival) have finally drawn to a close, and the 40 pious days of Lent have begun.
 According to local tradition, if you wash your wallet in the Fischbrunnen fountain at Munich’s Marienplatz on this day, it will be full for the rest of the year.
 That’s a good enough incentive for me, so with wallet and baby suitably stowed, and a two hour window before her next meal, we start down the Nockherberg hill towards the historic centre of the city.

 Thursday, 28 February 2013